ThomasCarstens/jekyll/_posts/2018-06-16-Is-this-a-Les-Paul-or-is-it-a-Strat.md

 We now have a model where the last layer was trained while all previous layers are still frozen to the original ImageNet weights.
-To give the model some wiggle room to fine-tune the network to our classification domain we can unfreeze the early layers, too, and provide a seperate learning rate to early, central and late layers in the model (the idea is to have small learning rates for the early layers as they should be rather generic and larger learning rates for the late layers as they characterize more specific concepts).
+To give the model some wiggle room to fine-tune the network to our classification domain we can unfreeze the early layers, too, and provide a separate learning rate to early, central and late layers in the model (the idea is to have small learning rates for the early layers as they should be rather generic and larger learning rates for the late layers as they characterise more specific concepts).

 ```python
 learn.unfreeze()